paintparty/rygb-js/readme.md

 Any desired hue can be expressed by determining the appropriate pair, then mixing the two associated primaries in relative parts.
 For example, the notation `'r2y3'` results in a yellowish-orange hue that is exactly 2 parts red and 3 parts yellow.

 RYGB was created for coding-centric design/development workflows.
-It is intended for rapid prototyping, design, animation, and scenarios when experimental color choices may happen frequently.
+It is intended for rapid prototyping, graphic design, illustration, animation, and scenarios when experimental color choices may happen frequently.
 In such cases, the repeated context-switching inherent with the use of traditional GUI color-selection tools may be both cumbersome and undesirable.

 <br>